 All websites that process data, specifically those that use First or Third Party Cookies.
 If your website processes personal data or data that, when combined, can identify an individual person, it needs even more careful review of how this information is processed.

-But, should this be listed in the Cookie Policy or the Privacy Policy?
+But, should this be listed in the Cookie policy or the Privacy Policy?

 That depends on the company's choice to differentiate these aspects, as it may be a different approach based on the business model.
-Some companies address regulations for their "digital" data in the Cookie Policy and the "offline" data in the Privacy Policy.
+Some companies address regulations for their "digital" data in the Cookie policy and the "offline" data in the Privacy Policy.
 However, it varies greatly, so we recommend consulting an expert who can analyze your business model and all the data flows and mappings of your company to understand the need for such differentiation.

 To ensure that a website is compliant with LGPD when using cookies, there are certain principles to consider, especially if you have a valid "reason" or legal basis that supports the use of data and cookies on your site.
 For many, this legal basis is "Consent."